 Mixed domain analysis in highly-integrated oscilloscopes

 These versatile oscilloscopes offer a distinctive Spectrum View that allows any analog channel to show a time domain waveform, a spectrum, or both.
 The time and frequency plots are synchronized to help you determine which signals are the victims and which ones are the aggressors.

-This application note gives guidance on connecting information in test reports to a source of radiated emissions using a mixed domain oscilloscope.
+After failing an EMI compliance test, where do you start?
+This application note gives guidance on connecting the information in your test report to a source of radiated emissions.
+It provides informa...

 Fundamentals of the MDO4000 Series Mixed Domain Oscilloscope

 Today’s design engineers often must debug complex devices, with integrated analog and digital signals, serial buses, and now RF signals for wireless communication.
 In this application note, learn how...